tbeseda/array-treeify/README.md

 ## Input Format

+> **Disclaimer:**
+> The exported `TreeInput` type (`Array<string | TreeInput>`) is intentionally flexible to support dynamic and programmatic tree construction.
+However, TypeScript cannot enforce at the type level that the first element is a string.
+This requirement is checked at runtime by the `treeify` function, which will throw an error if the first element is not a string.
+Please ensure your input arrays follow this convention.

 The `treeify` function accepts arrays with the following structure:

 1. First element must be a string (the root node)